cncf/k8s-conformance/v1.20/gec-imke/README.md

 and
 https://imke.cloud

-Please email sales@innovo-cloud.de and ask for a new account credentials for Optimist and IMKE to be used by Cloud Native Computing Foundation (CNCF) Conformance tests for v1.20/innovo-imke
+Please email sales@german-edge-cloud.io and ask for a new account credentials for Optimist and IMKE to be used by Cloud Native Computing Foundation (CNCF) Conformance tests for v1.20/innovo-imke

 Follow the steps in the email you recieve and login and change the password.
 Once this has been done then you should be able to login to https://imke.cloud